MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ## Version 86.0.622.69: November 13

+> [!IMPORTANT]
-Security updates are listed [here](https://docs.microsoft.com/DeployEdge/microsoft-edge-relnotes-security#november-13-2020).
-This update contains [CVE-2020-16013](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-16013) and [CVE-2020-16017](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-16017), that have been reported by the Chromium team as having an exploit in the wild.
+> This update contains [CVE-2020-16013](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-16013) and [CVE-2020-16017](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-16017), that have been reported by the Chromium team as having an exploit in the wild.

+Stable channel security updates are listed [here](https://docs.microsoft.com/DeployEdge/microsoft-edge-relnotes-security#november-13-2020).

 ## Version 86.0.622.68: November 11